-The sporting programs and participation initiatives offered through this proposal will be principally delivered by National Sporting Organisations through their established community networks and will ensure that all necessary quality standards are met.
+The sporting programs and participation initiatives outlined by this proposal will be principally delivered by National Sporting Organisations through their established community networks and will ensure that all necessary quality standards are met.

 It is envisaged that local schools will become a community hub for physical activity with strong local linkages with community sport clubs and other relevant local organisations.
-Feeding into the system will be local health service deliverers and health promotion NGOs who would be able to refer patients and clients for physical activity and other benefits such as inclusion.
+Feeding into the system will be local health service partners and health promoting NGOs who would be able to refer patients and clients for physical activity and other benefits such as inclusion.

-Consistent messages about the benefits of MVPA will be developed for use across the 3 sectors in the delivery network as shown in the diagram below.
+Consistent messages about the benefits of MVPA will be developed for use across the 3 sectors in the delivery network as shown in the diagram above.